BoiMat/SwhisperX/README.md

 * **--transcriptions\_path**
   (Optional) Folder to which the generated transcription CSVs are written (if not set, the default location is the "transcriptions" folder in the same parent directory as the audio folders).

+* **--word\_timestamps\_path**
+  (Optional) Folder to which the generated per-word timestamps CSVs are written (only if you enable word timestamps, if not set, the default location is the "word_timestamps" folder in the same parent directory as the audio folders).

 * **--diarizations\_path**
   (Optional) Folder to which the speaker-diarization outputs are written (only if you enable diarization, if not set, the default location is the "diarizations" folder in the same parent directory as the audio folders).